 Conclusion

 Hopefully, our guide highlighting the best golf irons ever has helped you figure out the perfect set of clubs for your game.
-As we mentioned, purchasing golf iron sets can be a bit overwhelming, and that is very understandable for the average golfer.
+As we mentioned, purchasing golf iron sets can be overwhelming, which is very understandable for the average golfer.